A Summary of Child Car Seat Laws in West Viginia – WV

 The law does not mention the specific requirements for children to sit in the front seat.
 The AAP recommends children should ride in the back seat until age 13.
 If you must ride with a child in the front seat, make sure the passenger-side airbag is disabled or turned off.

-The law requires children in this age group who are 8 years or older or those 4’9’’or taller to be restrained with a federally approved safety belt.
+The law requires children in this age group who are 8 years or older or those 4’9’’or taller that are not in a child safety restraint to be restrained with a federally approved safety belt.

 There are no laws regarding leaving children unattended in cars.
 It is not recommended that you leave your child unattended in a vehicle for any length of time.

 It is not illegal to smoke in a car with child passengers.
-We do not recommend smoking in a vehicle with children present.
+However, we do not recommend smoking in a vehicle with children present.

 There is no law regarding the replacement of car seats.
-The National Highway Traffic Safety Administration recommends replacing car seats after a severe or moderate accident.
+However, the National Highway Traffic Safety Administration recommends replacing car seats after a severe or moderate accident.

 More West Virginia Laws